13 fun ideas for outdoor activities in Devon

 11. Visit a National Trust place in Devon

-National Trust gardens, grounds and some houses are open to explore in Devon.
+National Trust walks, gardens and grounds are open to explore in Devon.

-It’s essential to book parking and entrance tickets in advance during 2020.
-Here’s where to find out more about visiting Devon National Trust properties and book your timed entry.
+It may be necessary to book entry and parking in 2021.
+Here’s where to find out more about visiting Devon National Trust properties.

 12. Visit the grounds of more historic houses in Devon